Close Menu

 This is a typical factoring process – in simple terms

-1. Submitting the invoices: the company transfers its invoices to the factoring company.
+1. Submitting the invoices: the company issues its invoices with a payment term – usually 30, 60, or 90 days – to the factor.

-2. Invoices and debtor assessment: The factoring company verifies the legitimacy of the receivables.
+2. Invoices and debtor assessment: the factor verifies the legitimacy of the receivables.
 It also checks the debtor for creditworthiness.

 Factoring companies charge a percentage of the total invoice amount for their services, which includes receivables management, credit assessment, and assuming default risk.
 The compensation varies based on the scope of services provided.